 Nutrition

-This post was first published on An Edible Mosaic on September 12, 2014.
-I updated it with more information on August 10, 2022.
+This post was first published on An Edible Mosaic on September 12, 2014 and updated on July 7, 2024.

 Recipes like this one are something I’m always hungry for, can’t wait to make it!